I. Areas of Concentration

 New graduate students will select their first-semester courses in consultation with the Associate Chair for Graduate Studies.
 By the end of their second semester in the program, students are required to choose a Faculty Advisor (normally this faculty member becomes the Chair of the PhD Supervisory Committee), with whom they will plan their program of study thereafter.

-Before the end of a student's third semester in the program, they must form a PhD Supervisory Committee (PhDSC).
+Before the end of a student's fourth semester in the program, they must form a PhD Supervisory Committee (PhDSC).
 The PhDSC, which advises the student in all matters pertaining to the PhD program, will consist of five members of the graduate faculty and must be approved by the department Chair.
+Of the other four members, at least three must be members of the department's graduate faculty.
 The Chair of the PhDSC must be a member of the department's graduate faculty.
 During the course of doctoral studies, a student must take at least one seminar with each member of his/her PhDSC.

 Within two weeks of being constituted, each PhDSC or its Chair will meet with the student to discuss his or her program of study.
 The Associate Chair for Graduate Studies will be an ad hoc member of this committee.